“Folks don't like to have somebody around knowing more than they do.” – Harper Lee, Born Apr. 28, 1926.

 When you have a reputation built up as a fountain and a resource for knowledge – “especially “insider” knowledge – you can very nearly avoid this gut-level dislike Lee talked about.

 Not from everyone, mind you.
 There will always be haters.
-Jealousy, or spite, or baggage – some people just have stuff that makes them mad at people are better than them, because your example holds them responsible for their own sad lot.
+Jealousy, or spite, or baggage – some people just have stuff that makes them mad at people who are better than them, because your example holds them responsible for their own sad lot.

 Be open.
 Be honest.
 Share generously.
 In quantities that make people grateful for the time you're spending with them.
 Shock them with the depth and breadth and density of what you will seemingly offer freely relative to your “competition”.